ANU-RSES-Education/EMSC-3002/README.md

 The full set of instructions is given in the [Documentation](Documentation) folder.
 The steps are:

   - Create a suitable server ([instructions are for a Digital Ocean droplet](Documentation/DigitalOcean.md))
+     - NOTE - the installation that is used here does not build in the smallest D.O droplet size of 1Gb no matter how many times we messed with the configuration options so please use a minimum 2Gb size ...
   - Make a clone of this template repository (See [Github.md](Documentation/Github.md))
   - Update the cloned repository with information about the server that you have set up:
      - Update the SECRETS in the settings for the new repository to include these: